 The 2020/21 winter season for Essex Highways ended on 19 April 2021.
 Our winter service will resume on 18 October 2021.
 During the season, we treat over 2000 miles of roads in Essex, which is about 40% of our road network.
-These are the most important routes to keep moving and all routes are treatable in a maximum of 3 hours.
+These are the most important routes to keep moving.
 We operate 62 gritting lorries with ploughs plus 2 mini gritters with around 116 drivers who are deployed based on weather conditions.

 For further guidance in case of severe weather conditions (school closures and other council services), see the main Essex County Council pages.